kjpou1/regimetry/README.md

 ### 1. **Data Ingestion**
 - Load daily bar data per instrument
 - Normalize features (Close, AHMA, LP, LC, etc.)
+- Features are typically sourced from [`ConvolutionLab`](https://github.com/kjpou1/ConvolutionLab),
+  but `regimetry` is **not dependent** on that specific pipeline — any compatible feature set can be used.
 - Slice into overlapping windows (default: 30 bars, stride 1)

 ### 2. **Embedding Pipeline**
 - **Pass each window through a Transformer encoder (default),** which maps the window into a dense latent representation.